Solyman Brown: Achievements and impact in medical field

-Brown was famed for his numerous achievements in different fields, including but not limited to poetry, religion, and most importantly, in the medical field.
-He participated in the development of dental professionals.
-He successfully coordinated and organised leading dentists to form the 1st national dental organisation in the world, in which he was the first superintendent and director.
+Brown was famed for his numerous achievements in different fields, including poetry, religion, and medicine.
+He successfully coordinated and organised leading dentists to form the first national dental organisation in the world, in which he was the first superintendent and director.
 He also served as an editor of the first dental journal for two consecutive years, not to mention him authoring many more unpublished writings, some of which were discovered later, after his death, in a trunk full of stuff relating to his life.

 Academically, Brown achieved his dream by graduating and receiving a divinity degree from Yale College at 18 years only.
 He pursued his inspiration to join the ministry at Litchfield and Yale College, from which he was later certified by their board in 1812.
 He then served as a clergyman of various churches before moving to New York City in 1822.
-However, his chronic illness caused his voice to fail and stopped the ministry work due to bronchi infection and resolved to join Eleazar Parmly, a leading member of a prominent dentist's family.
-He immediately became Parmly's dentist student and proved a skilled practitioner.
+However, his chronic illness caused his voice to fail and stopped the ministry work due to a bronchial infection.
+He joined Eleazar Parmly, a leading member of a prominent dentist's family.
+He immediately became Parmly's dentist student and proved to be a skilled practitioner.

-Besides, he was successful in publishing several poems (e.g Dentologia).
-He was also successful in calling leading dentists across the world in a meeting and influenced them to launch the first national American Society of Dental Surgeons, in 1840.

-In 1839, Solyman Brown urged the Dental Society to build a dental school (which later became Baltimore College of Dental Surgery).
+In 1839, Solyman Brown urged the Dental Society to build a dental school (which later became the Baltimore College of Dental Surgery).
 Thus, by the efforts of Brown, Harris, Hayden, and Parmly the first US dental school was established.
 Given that he lived and worked in New York City, he couldn't continue teaching at the new institution.
 Nevertheless, he helped to shape the school's goals and curriculum.
 He also led the group to launch the American Journal of Dental Science.